Choominator/pushd/README.md

 # Push Notifications Daemon

 A daemon that intends to act as a broker between server applications that need to send push notifications to Apple devices and Apple's Push Notifications Service (APNs).
-It provides asynchronous notification delivery to groups of devices and group device assignment through a simple JSON interface on a UDP socket, and uses client-side certificate-based authentication to talk to APNs on an HTTP/2 over TLS TCP connection.
+It provides asynchronous notification delivery to groups of devices and group device assignment through a simple JSON interface on two UDP sockets, and uses client-side certificate-based authentication to talk to APNs on an HTTP/2 over TLS TCP connection.

 This project is still in an early stage of development and thus must not be used in production since it hasn't been properly tested yet.